mytourbook/mytourbook/README.md

 **Scramble content/values**

-It is scrambeling text and values.
-This is used to create anynymous screenshots
+It is scrambling text and values.
+This is used to create anonymous screenshots

 -DscrambleData